-The British Association of Teachers of the Deaf (BATOD) was formed in 1976 by the amalgamation of The National College of Teachers of the Deaf (NCTD) and the Society of Teachers of the Deaf (STD).
-BATOD is the sole Association representing the interests of teachers of deaf children and young people in the United Kingdom.
+The British Association of Teachers of Deaf Children and Young People (BATOD) was formed in 1976 in the name British Association of Teachers of the Deaf, by the amalgamation of The National College of Teachers of the Deaf (NCTD) and the Society of Teachers of the Deaf (STD).
+In October 2022, BATOD revised the name to British Association of Teachers of Deaf Children and Young People.
+BATOD is the sole Association representing the interests of Teachers of Deaf Children and Young People in the United Kingdom.
 It includes in its membership representatives from England, Northern Ireland, Scotland and Wales and from all the many branches of the profession as well as colleagues from overseas.

-BATOD nationally, and each individual Region, have regular conferences and workshops to develop the professional expertise of Association members by enhancing the INSET of Teachers of the Deaf and associated professionals and also provide support for people working with deaf children.
+BATOD nationally, and each individual region, have regular conferences and workshops to develop the professional expertise of Association members by enhancing the INSET of Teachers of Deaf Children and Young People and associated professionals and also provide support for people working with deaf children.
 Courses and conferences are open to non-members.

-BATOD promotes the educational interests of all deaf children, young people and adults and safeguards the interests of Teachers of the Deaf.
-Additional information about the Association and matters related to the education of deaf children and their teachers are available elsewhere on this website.
+BATOD promotes the educational interests of all deaf children, young people and adults and safeguards the interests of Teachers of Deaf Children and Young People.
+Additional information about the Association and matters related to the education of deaf children and young people and their teachers are available elsewhere on this website.

-BATOD works in many areas to represent Teachers of the Deaf and their colleagues.
-If you wish to become a member you can sign up from here; an associate membership is available to those who are not qualified Teachers of the Deaf or in training.
+BATOD works in many areas to represent Teachers of Deaf Children and Young People and their colleagues.
+If you wish to become a member you can sign up from here; an associate membership is available to those who are not qualified Teachers of Deaf Children and Young People or in training.